 While liquidation involves selling all of a company’s assets before dissolving the business altogether, administration is a structured process that aims to help the company pay back its debts in order to avoid liquidation.
-Liquidation means the company stops trading altogether and its remaining assets are converted into cash to pay off existing creditors.
+Liquidation means the company stops trading altogether, and its remaining assets are converted into cash to pay off existing creditors.

 While the business may survive in another form, liquidation is, practically speaking, the end of the company.
-In the UK, Creditors’ Voluntary Liquidation (CVL) and Compulsory Liquidation are used to wind up an insolvent company while Members Voluntary Liquidation (MVL) is used to legally shut down a company that no longer serves a purpose.
+In the UK, Creditors’ Voluntary Liquidation (CVL) and Compulsory Liquidation are used to wind up an insolvent company, while Members’ Voluntary Liquidation (MVL) is used to legally shut down a company that no longer serves a purpose.

 There are two main types of liquidation designed for insolvent companies, and one for solvent companies:

 One form of insolvent liquidation is compulsory liquidation.
 Here, a company is forced to close by creditors who are unable to recover debts they are owed of more than £750.
 Your company’s outstanding creditors can initiate it as a means to recover their debt.
 This can be done by petitioning the courts to place your company into compulsory liquidation.

 If your company goes into compulsory liquidation, then you as the business owner will have almost no control over the process.

 Creditors who are owed money can issue a winding-up petition to the court.
 Once a winding-up petition has been issued, it will be served to the company and advertised in The Gazette 7 working days later.
 Next, the court will then either approve or dismiss it.